overlookmotel/router-tree/README.md

 router-tree attempts to match with the longest extension first.
 Hence why `/index.cont.js` gets identified as a controller (`.cont.js`), not a route (`.js`).

-Types can also be defined as an array of extensions e.g. `types: { react: [ 'jsx', 'react.js' ] }`.
+Types can also be defined as an array of extensions e.g. `types: { view: [ 'html', 'ejs' ] }`.

 ### Class options

-Any route files that exports a plain object (or `null`, or indeed anything else which isn't an instance of `routerTree.Route` class) is converted to an instance of `Route`.
+Any route files that export a plain object (or `null`, or indeed anything else which isn't an instance of `routerTree.Route` class) is converted to an instance of `Route`.

 If a route is created implicitly by the presence of an associated file (due to `types` option), that route is also a new instance of `Route` class.